sharvaridesh/event-women-in-ai-hackathon/README.md

 ## Before the Day
 There a couple of items we recommend completing in advance of the hackathon:

-### GitHub
+### GitHub, Discord
 If you have not already, set up a GitHub account plus the necessary Git tooling on your system.
+Also, join the [Discord server](https://discord.gg/VWX29DYN3a), for the hackathon and introduce yourself.

 ### Set Up Dev Environment
 Clone this repo and set up your development environment.
 Your environment must allow you to develop a solution within the constraints of the prompt, that is, developing a RAG application in Python using Milvus or Zilliz Cloud.